asrc-photonics/2025-python-for-photonics/docs/program_days2-4.md

 > The morning begins with a concise introduction to object-oriented Python—showing how to package commands and data into clean, reusable “objects.”
 Participants practice by turning a short procedural script into a self-contained class, creating a generic template for hardware control and adapting it to different devices, then wrapping settings and results into an experiment object that can scan a variable, plot the outcome, and save everything to a file.
 By lunchtime everyone will have run a simple automated measurement and stored the data.

-**12:30pm – 2:00pm** Lunch, tours
+**12:30pm – 2:00pm** Lunch, tours, project distribution

+**2:00pm – 3:00pm** Afternoon session 1: Setting up your GitHub repository; Reviewing libraries and classes
+INSTRUCTOR: AYISHA YANKEY

+**3:00pm – 5:00pm** Independent study and working on the projects.

+---

+## Wednesday, 9 July 2025
-**2:00pm – 5:00pm** Afternoon session 1: Graphical user interface and coding architecture
+**9:00am – 12:30am** Morning Session 2: Graphical user interface and coding architecture
 INSTRUCTOR: DR. ROMAIN TIROLE

 > Building on the morning’s classes, the afternoon shifts to user interfaces.
 After a quick tour of PyQt Designer, attendees create a widget for their motorized stage, then wire it to the underlying Stage class using Model-View-Controller principles.
 Next, they add real-time plotting by connecting signals and slots to a power-meter class, yielding a live-acquisition dashboard.

----

-## Wednesday, 9 July 2025
-**9:00am – 10:00am** Morning Session 2: Setting up your GitHub repository; Reviewing libraries and classes
-INSTRUCTOR: AYISHA YANKEY

-**10:00am – 12:30pm** Independent study and working on the projects.

 **12:30pm – 1:30pm** Lunch